tanapop/OxyPHP/README.md

 ```
 There is already 3 native helpers: [PHPAlert](https://bitbucket.org/gabriel-guelfi/php-alert), a tool to show up alerts to your end-users, [Insecticide](https://bitbucket.org/gabriel-guelfi/insecticide), which is a tool for debugging purposes, and [PHPMailer](https://github.com/PHPMailer/PHPMailer),a third party gadget for sending emails from your application.

-All helpers loaded is available in the global instance "$this->helpers", and you can access it from almost all places within application.
+All helpers loaded is available in the global instance "$this->helpers", and you can access it from almost all places within the application.

 Example:
 ```